Megan Jossa

-Megan Carmel Hollie Jossa (born 29 January 1996) is an English actress, known for portraying the role of Courtney Mitchell in BBC One soap opera EastEnders in 2006.
+Megan Carmel Hollie Jossa (born 29 January 1996) is an English actress, known for playing Courtney Mitchell in the BBC One soap opera EastEnders in 2006.

 Career

 Jossa played Courtney Mitchell in the BBC soap opera EastEnders from March to June 2006.
 Jossa has also appeared in The Bill, and played Amy in Coming of Age.

 Jossa starred as Debbie in Billy Elliot the Musical at the Victoria Palace Theatre in the West End from 2008 until 30 May 2009 alongside British actor Tom Holland.

 Personal life

 She is the cousin of EastEnders actress Jacqueline Jossa, who plays Lauren Branning.

 Awards

 In 2006, Jossa was nominated for the Best Young Actor award at the Inside Soap Awards.